plone/plone-vs-utilities/README.md

 The extension provides to configuration settings (with sane defaults), to provide the absolute path of your zpretty executable and the options passed to it.

 If you have any questions or want to provide some feedback, add a [GitHub Issue](https://github.com/plone/plone-vs-utilities/issues)

+[zpretty](https://github.com/collective/zpretty/) also provides an XML formatter, very useful to format Zope Page Templates.

+This extensions provides also a language configuration for ZPT files (TAL language), and also a file formatter to get a pretty output.

 ## Install